Insurance Broker vs Carrier: Which Should You Choose?

 What Is an Insurance Carrier?

-The carrier is responsible for all aspects of the insurance policy that include underwriting, servicing, and claims.
-When a business owner has an issue, they will likely be getting help directly from the carrier, as is the case during the claims process.
+The carrier is responsible for all insurance policy aspects, including underwriting, servicing, and claims.
+When a business owner has an issue, they typically get help directly from the carrier, as is the case during the claims process.
 Even independent agents will defer the processing of claims and many other issues directly to the carrier.

 Pros & Cons of Insurance Carriers